davidzn-clara/odoo-clara-connector/clara_connector/README.md

 # Clara Connector for Odoo

+> [!WARNING]
+> **THIS IS A TEMPLATE PROJECT**.
+> This repository is intended to be **FORKED** and customized for your specific Odoo environment. **Do not use this repository directly** in production without first forking it to your own organization or account to maintain control over your own configuration, certificates, and updates.

 The **Clara Odoo Connector** provides a seamless, secure, and robust integration between Odoo (v17+) and the Clara Spend Management ecosystem.
 It is designed to bridge the gap between corporate spend and accounting, ensuring all card data and transactions are synchronized in real-time.

 ---